The effect of predation on the dynamics of Chronic Wasting Disease in deer: Introduction

-In this paper, we present a relatively simple model to understand the CWD spread in a population of deer and explore the role of predators, such as wolves, as an ecological control strategy.
+In this paper, we present and analyze a relatively simple model to understand the CWD spread in a population of deer and explore the role of predators, such as wolves, as an ecological control strategy.
+In our initial model, we treat the predator density as constant.
 Our model is inspired by previous mathematical models \cite{SharpPastor2011,wild_miller_2011,hobbs2006model}.
-We begin by performing a bifurcation analysis to demonstrate the effect of predation on the dynamics of the disease and examine a stochastic model of the same dynamics.
+We first perform a bifurcation analysis to demonstrate the effect of predation on the dynamics of the disease and then simulate the model stochastically using a modified form of the Gillespie algorithm \cite{gillespie1977}.
 We show that the presence of wolves in all cases lessens the severity of a CWD outbreak and can lead to the elimination or at least significant reduction of the severity of the disease in the deer population.
 This is true even if the control intervention is applied after CWD has spread in the population.
 The mechanism of this reduction is easy to understand, as predation increases the death rate of infected animals and thereby decreases the amount of spread of prions from the infected animals.
-We also analytically compute the probability that a fully susceptible population with no infected members will become infected through indirect environmental transmission and show that the probability of infection recurrence scales exponentially with the size of the susceptible population.
-This analysis shows that CWD transmission in deer may be controlled or limited by a combination of predator-based control strategies, which lower the infected population, and hunting or other harvesting strategies to limit the size of the susceptible population.
+We then make analytic probabilistic arguments to show that reducing the susceptible population, not just the infected population, is also beneficial to limit future outbreaks.
+Finally, we study a more complex, realistic model, in which the predator is assumed to be dynamic.
+In this case, we find that predators can still be an effective control strategy for CWD outbreaks, but this intervention may not be expected to fully eradicate the disease.
+Our analysis shows that CWD outbreaks in deer may be controlled or limited by a combination of predator-based control strategies, which lower the infected population, and hunting or other harvesting strategies to limit the size of the susceptible population.